 As a key part of Edinburgh Theological Seminary’s long-term development, the Centre for Mission required a unique visual identity of its own, whilst at the same time continuing to be recognised as an integral part of the Seminary and the Free Church of Scotland.

-Careful consideration was given to shape, typography and colour palette, all of which sought to echo and compliment that of the Seminary and the Free Church of Scotland, of which the Centre for Mission is a part.
+Careful consideration was given to shape, typography and colour palette, all of which sought to echo and compliment that of the Seminary and the Free Church of Scotland.

 A key part of developing this brand has been through the use of imagery and photography, showcasing the potential of all the Centre for Mission had to offer.

-The design remains purposefully simple and flexible, allowing the Centre the opportunity to further establish itself and develop over time.
+The design remains purposefully simple and flexible, allowing the Centre - still in its early years - the opportunity to further establish itself and develop over time.